-3.2 Mains switch
+3.5 Mains switch

 The devices have a mains switch on the right side of the device.
-This is a rotary switch.
-Position [0] switches the device off, while Position [1] switches it on.
+This is designed either as a toggle switch or as a rotary switch.
+Position [0] switches the device off, position [1] switches it on.